Dimension¶

 This attribute determines the orientation of dimension text and lines for horizontal, vertical, and rotated linear dimensions.
 This value is the negative of the angle in the OCS xy-plane between the dimension line and the OCS x-axis.

-if the DIMENSION entity is a dimensional constrains object.
+Returns True if the DIMENSION entity is a dimensional constraint object.

 Returns the actual dimension measurement in WCS units, no scaling applied for linear dimensions.
 Returns angle in degrees for angular dimension from 2 lines and angular dimension from 3 points.
 Returns vector from origin to feature location for ordinate dimensions.